 In order to reduce the amount of electronics needed and to avoid high electronic background, the leadglass blocks in both the preshower and the shower detectors were divided into 6 (8) groups for the Left (Right) HRS, with each group consisting 8 blocks.
 On the Right HRS only 60 of the 75 shower blocks were used while the 15 blocks on the edge were not included in the DAQ.
 The reduction on the HRS acceptance due to not using these side blocks is negligible.
 Signals from the 8 blocks in each group were added using a custom-made analog summing unit called "SUM8 modules", then passed to discriminators.
 The geometry and the position of each pre-shower group was carefully chosen to match those of the corresponding shower group to maximize electron detection efficiency.
-On the Left HRS adjacent groups in both preshower and shower had overlapping blocks, while for the Right HRS only preshower blocks on the Left HRS were split into two identical copies using passive splitters.
+On the Left HRS adjacent groups in both preshower and shower had overlapping blocks, while for the Right HRS only preshower blocks were overlapping.
+To allow overlapping between adjacent groups, signals from preshower blocks on the Right HRS and from both preshower and shower blocks on the Left HRS were split into two identical copies using passive splitters.
 Grouping of the leadglass blocks is shown in Fig. 1.